 Race Has Never Been Simply a Checkbox in Admissions

 In the wake of the Supreme Court’s ruling, we at Ivy Coach anticipate that The Common Application, when released on August 1st, will eliminate the race checkboxes.
 But, in the elite college admissions process, race was never simply about a checkbox or two on the application.
 It was always about more.
 Because, to date, admissions officers have not just admitted students to meet benchmarks for each race.
 Instead, they’ve long wanted students who would contribute their background to the school’s diverse community.

-Race is certainly a factor in the highly selective college admissions process.
-Anyone who tells you differently isn’t telling it like it is.
-But race is not just the check box that many perceive it to be.
-Many students and parents have come to us over the years and asked us if they could check that they’re African American because some DNA kit that came in the mail stated that they might just well be 3% African American.
-Or maybe a new leaf on Ancestry.com revealed that a student’s great grandfather on his mother’s side was actually born in South Africa — even though all of his other great grandparents were born in China.
-It’s as though these students and parents believe college admissions officers at our nation’s elite institutions were born yesterday.
-But they weren’t born yesterday and that trick up the student’s sleeve is more likely to backfire than not.
+For example, many students and parents have come to Ivy Coach over the years and asked us if they could check that they’re Native American because some DNA kit that came in the mail stated that they might just be 3% Native American.
+Or maybe a new leaf on Ancestry.com revealed that a student’s great-grandfather on his mother’s side was born in South Africa.
+It’s as though these students and parents believed college admissions officers at our nation’s elite institutions were born yesterday.

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
 You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.